Secured debt vs. unsecured debt: What’s the difference?

 What is unsecured debt?

-When a debt is unsecured, there’s no collateral attached to it.
+When a debt is unsecured, there’s no collateral associated with it.
 Because unsecured debts aren’t backed by collateral, lenders may view them as riskier than secured debts.
-That means qualifications to be approved could be stricter and interest rates could be higher.
+That means approval qualifications could be stricter, and interest rates could be higher.

 Unsecured debt examples